Google Single Sign-On (SSO) Setup Steps

 - Step 1: In your browser, go to https://console.developers.google.com - Please note the Google interface options change depending on where you are so you will need to be familiar with the Google APIs interface.
 MyHub has no control over the Google APIs interface which also changes occasionally.

 - Step 3: Enter your Project name, and then click the CREATE button

 Configure The OAuth Consent Screen

-- Step 2: At the top of the screen, click OAuth consent screen
+- Step 1: In the menu on the left of the screen, click OAuth consent screen